 5. MAIN JOB FUNCTIONS

-a.
-To observe, recognise and report on vehicle structure and paintwork.
+b.
+To observe, recognise and report on vehicle and component serviceability.

 f.
-To keep work areas clean and tidy.
+To keep work area clean and tidy.

 g.
-To ensure that vehicles comply with safety standards when returned to customers, or that faults have been reported and noted on job card.
+To ensure vehicles comply with safety standards when returned to customer or that faults have been reported and noted on job card.

 6. EXPERIENCE, QUALIFICATIONS AND TRAINING

 b.
 To have attained a City & Guilds qualification.